JOIN LOGIN JOIN

 A Master of the Forge and Battlefield

-Throughout the Great Crusade, Vulkan proved himself as more than just a warrior.
-His skill as a craftsman was legendary, and many of the weapons and artifacts forged by his hand became relics of immense power.
+Throughout the Great Crusade, Vulkan proved himself to be more than a warrior.
+His skill as a craftsman was legendary, and many artifacts forged by his hand became relics of immense power.

-Some of these, like the mighty Warhammer 40k/HH Vulkan model, are still celebrated among fans and collectors alike.
-Despite his talent on the battlefield, Vulkan’s true strength lay in his empathy—something that often put him at odds with his more ruthless brothers.
+Some of these, like the mighty Vulkan Horus Heresy model, are still celebrated among fans and collectors.
+Even then, Vulkan’s defining strength was empathy, and that often put him at odds with his brothers, who treated mercy as a weakness.

 The Legacy of Vulkan in Warhammer 40k